 If your dog is a Collie, Sheepdog, or other herding breeds and their crosses, DO NOT use Ivermectin because it may cause potential toxic effects in these dog breeds.

 As there are various types of treatments available to treat scabies, be sure to consult with your veterinarian who can best decide the most appropriate treatment for your dog.

-Whatever the treatment chosen, all pets in the household or who have been in contact with the infected dog will have to be treated as well.
+Whatever the treatment chosen, you need to treat all pets in the household or who have been in contact with the infected dog.

-Besides treating the infected dog, the home environment has also to be treated to prevent re-infestation.
+Besides treating the infected dog and other household pets, you also need to treat the home environment to prevent re-infestation.
 All bedding should be washed in hot soapy water.

 Carpets and upholstery should be vacuumed and if possible washed.